-Inspired by a news story about a man who recorded the beats of terminally ill children and turned them into music, I’d been wanting to do something with music and heart beats, as well as have a play with the Raspberry Pi, for some time.
+Inspired by a news story about a man who recorded the heartbeats of terminally ill children and turned them into music, I’d been wanting to do something with music and heart beats, as well as have a play with the Raspberry Pi, for some time.
 The chance to delve into these areas came in the form of a hackathon at ARM (where the aim was to build something novel using ARM powered technologies), and the Pulsing Pi project was born.

 The aim of this project was to create a new piece of technology that measures a user’s heartbeat, something very personal, and reflects it back to you audibly so you can hear it in a novel musical way.

 The rhythm of your heart is totally unique to you.
 The Pulsing Pi listens to the rhythm of your heart and uses it to compose music.
 The internal algorithm is designed to compose music that reflects your current physiological state and any recent changes.
 The device generates music in real-time using a range of creative mapping strategies in order to interpret the behavior of your heart beat and translate it into something musical that is different every time you turn it on.

 Besides being a fun way to see and hear what your heart is doing, the Pulsing Pi could have some medical applications.
 For example, a device that could understand the implications of your heart rhythms could help to soothe issues such as anxiety, stress, and depression.
 Heart rate is strongly associated with physiological arousal (linked to emotions and alertness), which can also be induced by musical properties such as tempo and harmonic relationships.
 Such a device could also be used to engage children with heart conditions and provide a new means of bio-feedback to help regulate heart rate.